STEMS: Supporting Teachers and Immigrant Students At School

-The STEMS project originates from the necessity of adaption due to continuous changes in the world of education.
-This requires innovative, technological and renewable educational practices system or solutions for school managements.
+The STEMS project originates from the need for adaption due to continuous changes in the world of education.
+This requires innovative, technological and renewable educational practices, systems or solutions for school managements.

 While European countries have well-established education systems, socioeconomically disadvantaged immigrant communities experience inequality of access and a lower quality of education across the continent.
 These groups tend to underperform at school.
-According to the European Commission 'social inclusion of migrants in the EU28 - Non-EU citizens are twice as likely to be at risk of poverty or social exclusion as nationals'.
-These statistics indicate that immigrants who have experienced disadvantaged backgrounds have fever opportunities compared to their peers.
+According to the European Commission, non-EU citizens are twice as likely to be at risk of poverty or social exclusion as nationals.
+These statistics indicate that immigrants who have experienced disadvantaged backgrounds have fewer opportunities compared to their peers.

-Immigrant students at schools encounter a new language, culture and a system at school and consequently have difficulties adapting to them.
-This leads to failure at school or early school leaving.
+Immigrant students at schools encounter a new language, culture and school system, and consequently have difficulties adapting to them.
+This leads to failure in school or early school leaving.
 Closing the gap in early school leaving rates for foreign-born learners would bring the EU 30% closer to its headline target of reducing this rate to 10% and prevent half a million young people from leaving school early, which accounts for 8.7% of all early school leavers in the EU.

-Our aim is to design a student (immigrant) integration programme (O3) and a teacher guidebook/online tool' (O2) in the light of need/situation analysis (O1) and teacher training.
-Special language support with mentoring and parent involvement and are key fundamentals of this inclusive programme.
-According to EC report intervention policies at individual level they provide a support mechanism tailored to their needs.
-One such intervention is mentoring, focusing on the personal development of young people.
+Our aim is to design a student (immigrant) integration programme and a teacher guidebook/online tool in the light of need/situation analysis and teacher training.
+Special language support with mentoring and parent involvement are key fundamentals of this inclusive programme.
+Intervention policies at individual level provide a support mechanism tailored to their needs.
+One such intervention is mentoring and focusing on the personal development of young people.
 Studies of different kinds in different countries have shown that parents taking an active role in the education of their children have a clearly measurable positive effect on the educational outcomes of their kids.

 We aim to: